Paralegals and Solicitors, what is the difference?

 As all of the above can also be handled by a solicitor – why would you choose to use a paralegal?

 - Cost: Utilising the services of solicitors can be expensive.
-Solicitors charge on average over £200 per hour and some, more senior ones, will charge nearer to £300 per hour.
-On average Paralegals charge between £20 - £50 per hour for their services, depending on what is required.
+Solicitors charge on average over £200 per hour and some, more senior ones, will charge nearer to £300 - £500 per hour.
+On average Paralegals charge between £30 - £80 per hour for their services, depending on what is required.

 - Access to Legal Aid has been severely limited: Before April 2013 you could get legal funding to bring a case to court or defend an action against you.
 This has now been eradicated for all but a few cases.
 Paralegals are filling the gap left by the eradication of Legal Aid.

 - There are occasions where a paralegal may assist you up to a point, and then you may need the services of a solicitor.
 For example, if the case is serious and cannot be resolved, and will eventually end up in court.
 However, for the most part, a paralegal can assist you in dealing with the case yourself.